bitfocus/companion-module-allenheath-qu/HELP.md

 	  CH 1
 	 -8 dB

-If you set a name for channel 1 (ex: Singer) the result will be like:
+If you set a name (from console) for channel 1 (ex: Singer) the result will be like:

 	Singer
 	-8 dB